mayhugotong/ECOLA/README.md

 # Enhanced Temporal Knowledge Embeddings with Contextualized Language Representations

-This repository is the official implementation of **Enhancing Temporal Knowledge Embeddings with Contextualized Language Representations**.
+This repository is the official implementation of **Enhancing Temporal Knowledge Embeddings with Contextualized Language Representations (https://arxiv.org/abs/2203.09590)**.

 ## Requirements